rudzainy/jekyll-theme-chirpy/_posts/2023-12-04-of-maritime-academy.md

 ---

-Title: Building a Maritime Academy: A Journey of Growth and Development

 Introduction:

 From September 2009 to July 2012, I had the opportunity to be part of a dedicated team that embarked on an exciting mission to establish a new maritime academy in Malaysia.
 The objective of the new venture was to train and promote seaman as a good career prospect for Malaysians.